openforis/sepal-doc/docs/source/cli/gwb.rst

 GWB_DIST
 ^^^^^^^^

 This module will conduct the **Euclidean Distance** analysis.
-Each pixel will show the shortest distance to the foreground (coded with 2 byte) boundary.
+Each pixel will show the shortest distance to the foreground boundary.
 Pixels inside a foreground object have a positive distance value while background pixels have a negative distance value.
 The result are spatially explicit maps and tabular summary statistics.
 Details on the methodology and input/output options can be found in the `Distance <https://ies-ows.jrc.ec.europa.eu/gtb/GTB/psheets/GTB-Distance-Euclidean.pdf>`_ product sheet.

 Requirements